tintn/tintn.github.io/_posts/2023-01-09-Scalable-Serving-with-Kubernetes-and-Seldon-Core.md

 locust -f test.py --headless -u 100 -r 10 --run-time 180 -H http://localhost:8080
 ```

-Monitoring the current metric value with `kubectl get hpa -w`, you can see after a while the metrics value exceeds the threshold, and HPA will trigger the creation of a new pod:
+Monitoring the current metric value with `kubectl get hpa -w`, you can see after a while the metric value exceeds the threshold, and HPA will trigger the creation of a new pod:

 ```bash
 kubectl get pods